 Clean energy investments – additional information

 The United States alone accounts for a significant share of global clean energy investments.
-In 2014, funding for clean energy initiatives totaled 51.8 billion U.S. dollars in the country.
-About 3.3 billion U.S. dollars of these investment funds were from venture capital and private equity funding.
+In 2015, funding for clean energy initiatives totaled 56 billion U.S. dollars in the country.
+About 3.4 billion U.S. dollars of these investment funds were from venture capital and private equity funding.
 In 2010, China invested almost 32 billion U.S. dollars into clean energy stimulus funds.
-China remained the highest-ranked country regarding clean energy investment in 2014.
+China remained the highest-ranked country regarding clean energy investment in recent years.
 Global investment in clean energy was mostly driven by asset financing for wind and small distributed capacity, most notably rooftop solar energy.
-Solar and wind investments accounted for the vast majority of renewable energy investments in 2014.
+Utility-scale solar and wind investments have accounted for the vast majority of renewable energy investments.